AxelBanderet/sigfox-blockchain/readme.md

 Azure Workbench Blockchain provides plug and play interaction tools such as a Client web app and a Smartphone app.
 They are connected to an Azure Active Directory for users and roles management.

-These web-services interact with a REST-based gatewayservice API.
+These web-services interact with a REST-based gateway service API.
 When writing to a blockchain, the API generates and delivers messages to an event broker.
-When data is requested by the API, queries are sent to the SQL database.
-This storage contains a replica of overall data and metadata that provides configuration and context information for the related smart contracts.
+When some data is requested by the API, queries are sent to the SQL database.
+This storage contains a replica of overall data and metadata that provides configuration and context information about the related smart contracts.
 Queries return the requested data from this "off-chain" replica in a format which has been specified by the smart contract.

 ### Demo Setup